ryco117/macchangerWin/README.md

 =============

 Is a fully featured MAC address spoofer for windows!
-It is an easy to use command line tool that requires almost no prior knowledge about the newtork cards you wish to spoof the MAC address of.
-It will generate a random MAC address by default, but you can specify an address to spoof of your own, or reset back to the default using the command line argument "-r".
+It is an easy to use command line tool that requires almost no prior knowledge about the network cards you wish to spoof the MAC address of.
+It will generate a random MAC address by default, but you can specify an address to spoof of your own, or reset back to the default using the command line arguments "-m" and "-r".
 It needs to be run with admin privileges in order to work because it needs to edit the registry (for spoofing the address) and to take down the network interface temporarily (so that a restart isn't needed for the spoof to take effect).

 Example Args
 ------------